mdavolio/mancala/README.md

 Simulator for Mancala

 ##Things to Do
-1) Fix scoring and display scores
+1) Fix scoring and display scores (temp fixed)

-2) Fix false scoring for wrong player
+2) Fix false scoring for wrong player-don't place stone in wrong side

 3) Don't allow illegal moves